Ravichou/Greenlab/README.md

 #### Unix
 Nothing to do here.

-The compilation is AUTOMATICALLY performed when you start lab 1.2
+The compilation is automatically performed when you start lab 1.2

 For reference, the command used:
 ```shell